sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 ## How to use

 To use SCIM, you must have an existing IdP configured to connect to and authenticate with your Sourcegraph instance.
 For auth, we currently support Bearer token authentication.
+We have a guide for Okta setup [below](#setting-up-okta-as-the-idp).

 To configure: